uwefladrich/scriptengine/docs/sphinx/base-tasks.rst

     - base.echo:
         msg: "I am {{ name }} and {{ home }} is my castle."

+When a requested environment variable does not exist, a warning is given and no corresponding context changes are made.

 .. warning::
    Only simple, non-nested context parameters (without dots) can be used in ``base.getenv``